Save Money On Your Wedding Banquet: Credit Cards You Should be Using!

-A few articles back, a guest writer gave a breakdown on how much an average wedding in Singapore costs and an average of $30,000 alone is spent on the wedding banquet.
+Based on personal research and experience, a fellow Seedly writer covered the breakdown of how much an average wedding in Singapore costs, and it is estimated that an average of $30,000 alone can be spent on the wedding banquet.

 With the banquet taking up more than half of the wedding expenses, all the more reason we should find ways to save money when we can!
 Here are some credit cards that you can benefit from:

 TLDR; – Best Credit Cards For Different Rewards

 - Earning Miles: Citi Premier miles visa card

 - All In One: American Express True Cashback

 |CIMB Visa Signature||0.2% cash rebate (No monthly minimum or cap)|

 10% on weekend dinning (Capped at $60 per month)